Learning-and-Intelligent-Systems/kitchen-worlds/README.md

 # kitchen-worlds

+A toolbox for generating scenes with articulated objects and solving Task-and-Motion-Planning (TAMP) problems defined in them.
+You may

+- visualize a scene in LISDF format (an extension to SDF that includes URDF)
+- solve a TAMP problem using PDDLStream defined with a scene.lisdf, problem.pddl, domain.pddl, stream.pddl
+- procedurally generate scenes with rigid and articulated objects

 ![kitchen_basics.lisdf in PyBullet](media/kitchen_basics.png)

-A collection of kitchen scenes in LISDF format (an extension to SDF that includes URDF), kitchen object models, and TAMP problems.
-A product of LIS TAMP I/O Hackathon 03/25/2022.

 ## Setup